Cdrvo/Cold-Beans/README.md

 # The Twist!

 Every team will have a 2nd chance to work on the mod but with less time!
-After week 8 the order will reverse and restart from the last team
+After week 8 the order will restart from the first team